Bioconductor/BBS/Doc/Build-Machine-Network.md

 merida2 (Mac worker)

 Eventually we want to host both Mac builders inside the RPCI DMZ and close out the MacStadium account.
-There is currently one Mac builder in the DMZ, celaya2, and 2 builders in MacStadium.
+There is currently one Mac builder in the DMZ and two in MacStadium.

 ## IPs